manojmo/pic_micro/hid_io/README.md

 (As a result, accurate timing is an issue. ).
 There is a debug feature that can return you the actual time taken for an interval. (not very exact) routines are provided to measure and execute 2^24 cycle delays.
 Timings can be specified in uS or mS. There are flags for each command, to provide additional control.
-All sampling commands also specify an IDLE state/value, and samplin does to start until the input changes from the IDLE state/value.
+All sampling commands also specify an IDLE state/value, and sampling does to start until the input changes from the IDLE state/value.
 This is useful for manually-triggered sampling, like reading from a remote.

 The commands are